aphis20/grihf-frontend_capstone_starter_code/README.md

 Detail the procedure for users to cancel or reschedule appointments if necessary.
 Include any cancellation policies or fees that may apply.
-Payment Integration (if applicable):

-Provide instructions for users to make payments for appointments, including accepted payment methods.
+ appointments, including accepted payment methods.
 Ensure security measures are in place to protect users' financial information.
 Feedback and Reviews: